Undergraduate Application Requirement

 In conjunction with the attained grades, we will also consider the type and length of the degree programme you have studied as well as the institution where this learning took place.

-Academic qualifications: Research degree
+Academic qualifications: Advanced Research Programme

 If you have any queries regarding the suitability of your qualifications prior to making an application, please contact our Admissions Officer at email@example.com.
 If you require more specific advice, the National Academic Recognition Information Centre for the United Kingdom (UK NARIC) can also assist – call +44 (0)870 990 4088 or e-mail firstname.lastname@example.org.

-Academy qualification: Advanced Diploma (Opera)
+Academy qualification: Advanced Diploma in Performance (Opera)

 Applicants to this programme will be assessed strictly on merit.
 Applicants will need to demonstrate at both the Audition and interview that they will be able to meet, or exceed, on an on-going basis the standards required to participate fully in LPMAM Opera productions and scenes.
 Candidates will need to demonstrate that they will be able to acquire the depth of knowledge and understanding, skills and experience demanded through participation in LPMAM Opera’s artistic and educational projects.
 Successful applicants will normally have a Master’s qualification or equivalent (in a relevant subject).
 However, we will consider on a merit-basis applications from students who may not meet the normal requirements.